Evolution of Cosmic Voids in the Schrodinger-Poisson Formalism: Modelling an Underdensity

 The Zel'dovich approximation is calculated using Equation (\ref{eq:zel_rho_final}), for $\rho_0$ in Figure \ref{fig:rho_IC} and $s(q) = \nabla \phi_0 (q)$, where $\phi_0$ is that in Figure \ref{fig:phi_ic}.
-Shell-crossing occurs soon after $b = 1$, where multi-streaming begins and the fluid density field is no longer well defined under Zel'dovich, as it cannot account for multi-streaming.
-Comparing Figures \ref{fig:sp_evol} and \ref{fig:zel_evol}, we see the evolution of the void at three different time-steps in the Schr\"odinger-Poisson and two different time-steps in the Zel'dovich approximation.
-At early time-step $b = 0.2$, we see the void begins to expand slightly and a small amount of matter accumulates at the boundary of the void, as seen in Section \ref{void_analytic}.
-Just before shell-crossing we see that the two models deviate, with Zel'dovich void boundaries shooting off to infinity as it struggles to account for multi-streaming, and the SP void is further expanded with shorter peaks.
-In the final time-step $b = 1.2$, we see that the interference effect caused by multi-streaming is in full effect as the void continues to expand.
+Shell-crossing occurs shortly after the second plot in Figure \ref{fig:sp_evol}, where multi-streaming begins and the fluid density field is no longer well defined under Zel'dovich, as it cannot account for multi-streaming.
+Examining Figure \ref{fig:sp_evol} we see the evolution of the void at three different time-steps in the Schr\"odinger-Poisson and two different time-steps in the Zel'dovich approximation.
+At early time-step, we see the void begins to expand slightly and a small amount of matter accumulates at the boundary of the void, as seen in Section \ref{void_analytic}.
+Just before shell-crossing we see that the two models deviate, with Zel'dovich void boundaries not expanding as rapidly, and the SP void is further expanded.
+In the final time-step, we see that the interference effect caused by multi-streaming is in full effect as the void continues to expand.
 This interference effect occurs after shell crossing, and is also seen in gravitational collapse described by SP dynamics in, e.g., \cite{Coles_2003} \cite{johnston2009cosmological} and \cite{Uhlemann_2019}.
+We think the best way to see what is happening with this model is to watch a movie of this, where the density field changes with time, see ancillary files, which contains this movie.